 I’ve already mentioned the 90-degree elbow angle above, which is your go-to method to properly adjust the length of your walking poles.

-This can easily be converted into a useful table, which connects your height to your ideal walking pole length.
+This can easily be converted into a helpful table, which connects your height to your ideal walking pole length.
 You can use this sizing chart.

-In general, it’s really easy to figure out the best walking pole length for you.
+In general, it’s straightforward to figure out the best walking pole length for you.
 The formula is your height in centimetres multiplied by 0.68.
 The resulting number is the length of your walking poles in centimetres.

 How to Use Walking Poles on the Trail

 Finally, let’s look at the best ways to use walking poles on the trail.
 This is, after all, why you got your poles in the first place!

 There are a few techniques you should learn and apply while hiking.
 Using these, you’ll get the most out of your hiking poles.

 If you’ve set up your wrist straps correctly, the pole should be able to rotate between your index finger and thumb while your hand is relaxed.
 With that relaxed grip, you can flick the pole forward with each step and pull yourself forward by pulling down the strap.

 You only need your index finger and thumb for a relaxed grip while hiking.
 You can loosely close your other fingers but not squeeze the grip too tightly.
 This will only exhaust your hands and wrists.

 With a nice, loose grip, the poles can be flicked forward.
 Getting this right is essential, but luckily not too difficult to figure out.